JuanLyons/Visual_question_answering_project/README.md

 ```
 /home/nandradev/ProyectoAML/Metodo/ProyectoAML/test
 ```
 The other sets of the datasets are not requiered due to the code is made to do it by itself.
-It is possible to use the datasets HuggingFace library to load the dataset..
+It is possible to use the datasets HuggingFace library to load the dataset.

 To acces to a image you have to use the following format "number.jpg" where the number correspond to the name of the image.